-In all external communications on media, such as press releases and interviews, its commitment towards sustainable tourism shall be also mentioned.
+In all external communications on media, such as press releases and interviews, shall mention its commitment towards sustainable tourism and seek to engage the support of stakeholders in the implementation of the sustainability policy.

 3.8.3.2.
 Responsible Marketing